 Total time:- 5 minutes

-Mix up equal quantities of ketchup and mayo and you’ve got the basic sauce.
-To further develop the flavors add a good splash of lemon juice and a shake of Worcestershire sauce, give it another stir and that’s all there is to it.
+Spoon out the the ketchup and mayonnaise into a bowl and mix them together to give you the basic sauce.
+To further develop the flavors add the lemon juice and Worcestershire sauce, give it another stir and that’s all there is to it.